Open Conceptual Data Models

 - Querying using proprietary APIs unnecessary

-- Brute force data merging unnecessary
+- Brute force data merging via code is unnecessary

 Open Data Formats, Platform Independence, Common Models